 Unscrew the connection hose from the bottom of the Carbon/Sediment filter (P/N WF2CSC-21).
 Unscrew the wingnut at the top of the Carbon/Sediment filter cartridge that secures the top of the filter to the cart.
 Remove the spent cartridge from the holding clips and discard.
-Slide the end of the new filter into the clip at the bottom of the frame so that the female inlet fitting is on top end of the housing.
+Slide the end of the new filter into the clip at the bottom of the frame so that the female inlet fitting is on the top end of the housing.
 With the bottom of the filter in the clip, rotate so that the bolt is inserted in the hole on the top of the filter labeled NXT.
-In other words, the female brass fitting should be pointed out and to the left when viewing the system from the handle side.
-Attach and tighten the wingnut on the bolt to secure the filter.
+When positioned properly, the female brass fitting should be pointed out from the other filters.
+Attach and tighten the wingnut on the bolt to secure the filter to the frame.
 Reattach the connection hose to the bottom of the Carbon/Sediment filter.
 Fittings should be tight enough to avoid leaks, but over tightening the brass fittings could result in damage to filter.